Moving to Cyprus in 2026 [Expat Guide]

 Banking in Cyprus: What to Expect

-Opening a bank account in Cyprus as a new resident is one of the most common complaints among expats.
-Banks have strict AML compliance requirements, which means the process involves significant documentation and can take 2-8 weeks.
-The key documents typically required include your Yellow Slip or application receipt, Tax Identification Number (TIC), proof of address (rental contract), employment letter or company registration, source of funds declaration for significant deposits, and sometimes bank statements from your previous country showing 3-6 months of activity.
+Banking in Cyprus typically requires 2-8 weeks to open an account as a new resident due to strict AML compliance rules.
+You'll need your Yellow Slip or application receipt, Tax Identification Number (TIC), proof of address (rental contract), employment letter or company registration, source of funds declaration for significant deposits, and 3-6 months of bank statements from your previous country.
+Banks require substantial documentation, but this process protects against money laundering while establishing your financial foundation in Cyprus.

 Hellenic Bank, Bank of Cyprus, and AstroBank are the main local options.
 Revolut and Wise are widely used by expats for day-to-day transactions while waiting for a local account, though they cannot replace a Cyprus bank account for payroll, company banking, or property transactions.